C3PablO/pablo-romero-jaren-site/_posts/es/electrolux_ds.md

 # Electrolux's SHAPE Design System.

-At Electrolux, within the SHAPE design system team, my role as a UI Designer and Design Technologist has been a journey of continuous learning and contribution across various aspects of design and technology.
-SHAPE, an ambitious project distributed throughout the entire organization, spans three different platforms: web, mobile, and appliances.
+At Electrolux, within the SHAPE design system team, my role as a UX engineer has been a journey of continuous learning and contribution across various aspects of design and technology.
+SHAPE, an ambitious project distributed throughout the digital organization at Electrolux, spans three different platforms: web, mobile, and appliances.
 My involvement in SHAPE has allowed me to engage in numerous activities, offering me a unique opportunity to learn from different touchpoints within the organization.

+During my time working with SHAPE, I have contributed to the following activities:

-## UI Designer
+## UI Design

-My contributions as a UI Designer have been multifaceted.
-I've been instrumental in creating component libraries in Figma, focusing on the visual aspects, interaction patterns, usage guidelines, and comprehensive documentation for each component.
-My efforts have been particularly concentrated on components designed for native mobile, addressing the unique challenges and considerations of mobile UI design.
+I've been instrumental in creating design libraries and assets, focusing on the visual aspects, interaction and  documentation.
+My efforts have been particularly concentrated on reducing complexity and working closely with developers to ensure the best alignment possible between the components in Figma and the components in code.

-I've also taken a special interest in developing themes for various brands and modes, ensuring that our design system can adapt to different brand identities while maintaining consistency and usability.
-Organizing design resources and aligning with users of the design system have been crucial in fostering a cohesive and efficient design environment.
+With focus on native mobile, I've also taken a special interest in creating themes for various brands and modes, ensuring that our design system can adapt to different brand identities while maintaining accessible and consistent experiences.
+Organizing design resources, and aligning with users of the design system thuough sync sessions and workshops have been crucial in ensuring adoption.

 ![](/assets/images/posts/electrolux/004.png)

-## Design Technologist
+## Design engineering

 As a Design Technologist, I've laid the groundwork for automating and optimizing our design processes.
 This has involved creating the necessary infrastructure and pipelines, utilizing scripts, and developing Figma plugins to streamline workflows.
 My leadership in the design tokens community has been vital in standardizing design elements and ensuring consistency across our platforms.
 [Token Studio](https://tokens.studio/), [Figma](https://www.figma.com/) and [Style Dictionary](https://amzn.github.io/style-dictionary/#/) have been vital tools working with design tokens.